Traditional employment is becoming obsolete

 global rewilding effort is underway

-activity in the 19th through 22nd centuries led to the catastrophic
+activity in the 19th through 22nd centuries led to catastrophic

-30 million known species of flora and fauna, more than 90% were lost
+30 million known species of flora and fauna, more than half were lost

 as a result of pollution, climate change, deforestation, mining, agriculture,

-on this scale had occurred only five times previously in the whole of
+on this scale had occurred only five times previously in Earth's history.

 wars, nuclear attacks, industrial accidents and nanotechnology experiments

-resulted in the total decimation of coral reefs.
+resulted in the decimation of coral reefs.
 The Arctic became devoid

 of ice during summer months, while melting in Greenland, Iceland, West

-Antarctica and elsewhere led to sea level rises of nearly four metres
+Antarctica and elsewhere led to sea level rises of nearly two metres

 this occurred despite an in-depth scientific knowledge of the processes